-For 2 Port Transmission measurement mode that needs the 2-port calibration, you must perform the mechanical or electronic O-S-L calibration and then the Thru calibration after setting the frequency and the output power.
+For 2 Port Transmission measurement mode that needs the 2-port calibration, you must perform the Thru calibration after setting the frequency and the output power.

 Below figure illustrates a connection setup for Thru calibration only.
 Prior to this Thru calibration, you must perform O-S-L calibration as described in the previous pages.